Modern Slavery Policy v.2

 - Being physically constrained or to have restriction placed on freedom of movement.

 BMS acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-The Organisation understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.
+BMS understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.

 BMS does not enter into business with any other organisation, in the United Kingdom or abroad, which knowingly supports or is found to involve itself in slavery, servitude and forced or compulsory labour.

 No labour provided to BMS in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in England.
+BMS strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the UK.

 In order to fulfil its activities, BMS has minimal supply chains as it is a service provider and a first-tier supplier.